How to Collect User-Generated Video Content to Support Your Brand

 The final place you may wish to advertise your video content is on YouTube.
 YouTube is the biggest video sharing platform in the world, so it’s only natural their video advertising features and capabilities are some of the best.
 You can really boost your business with Youtube Video ads.

 The most important thing to remember in terms of video is that you want a nice big, bright video that’s been recorded and exported in full HD.
 There’s no room for lower quality videos here.
 You’ll want a script and high production value, both in terms of visuals and audio.
 YouTube has a ton of amazing high-quality creators that will put your advertisements to shame if you don’t get it right.

 There are also plenty of ad options to choose from here, ranging from skippable ads and non-skippable ads which are played at the beginning or end of a video, bumper ads at the beginning, or mid-roll ads that are shown throughout the video while it’s being played.

-Regardless of which platform you choose to host your video ads after you’ve run an ad for a period of time, it’s absolutely vital you’re proactive in checking your analytics to see how well it performed, whether it was cost-effective, and which direction you’re going to take in the future.
-The in-built analytics of each platform will give you all the necessary data based on which you can make your decisions.
+Regardless of which platform you choose to host your video ads after you’ve run an ad for a period of time, it’s absolutely vital you’re proactive in checking your online data analysis to see how well it performed, whether it was cost-effective, and which direction you’re going to take in the future.

 Within this, you’ll want to ensure you’re checking to see how many people viewed your ad, what your click-through rate was, and how much you spent by using marketing reporting tools.
 Was the video worth your investment, or did it completely flop?
 Either way, a video is still a great way to market your business, you just need to make sure you’re getting it right.